Eli-Keli/adk-crash-course/day_trip_agent/instructions.md

 ### Expected Output

 You should see:
-1. 🧞 Agent creation message
+1. 🌦️ Agent creation message
 2. 📦 Session creation
+3. 🛠️ Weather tool being called with location
-3. 📡 Events as the agent processes your query
+4. 📡 Events as the agent processes your query
-4. ✅ Final itinerary with morning, afternoon, and evening activities
+5. ✅ Final response with weather details and hiking recommendations

 ---